johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 ```
 +--	Project Folder
 	+--	app
+	|	\-- common
 	|	\-- config
 	|	\-- controllers
-	|	\--	factories
 	|	\-- models
 	|	\-- routes
 	|
 	+-- public
 	|	\-- css
 	|	\-- img
 ```

 **Project / Root Folder** - The project directory.
 This directory contains:

+- **app/common** - This directory will contain common JS functions that will be used across more than one of our controllers.
 - **app/config** - The directory containing configuration files for Passport.
-- **app/factories** - Directory for Angular factories.
-Factories are used by Angular to retrieve information from the model (i.e. API) and pass it to the controller for manipulation.
-This is a common Angular convention.
 - **app/models** - Directory for database models.
 In this case, this is where the Mongoose schemas will be defined.
 These models are definitions of desired data structure that will be inserted into the database.

-The remainder of the folders are the same.
+The remainder of the folders are the same as the previous version of the app.

 [Back to top.](#top)